-This web-based, interactive course provides training on the symptoms, diagnosis and management of ischemic and hemorrhagic stroke and complications of stroke.
+This web-based, interactive course provides training on the symptoms, diagnosis, and management of ischemic and hemorrhagic stroke and complications of stroke.
 Course content is based on information from the AHA’s ACLS EP Manual and Resource Text, covering treatment from the field to the emergency department, as well as critical care and rehabilitation.
-This text has been adapted to an independent study activity to make this resource available to a wider audience of health professionals.

 - Self-paced learning; course accessible 24/7

 - Access to course for 12 months from activation, allowing students to conveniently refresh knowledge